End-to-End Conformal Calibration for Optimization Under Uncertainty: Experiments

-\paragraph{Portfolio optimization} We adopt the portfolio optimization setting from \citet{chenreddy_end--end_2024}, where the prediction targets $y \in \R^n$ are the returns of a set of $n$ securities, and the decision variables $z \in \R^n$ are the portfolio weights.
-The task loss is $f(y,z) = -y^\top z$, and the constraints are given by $0 \leq z,\ \one^\top z = 1$.

-Following the experimental setup in \citet{chenreddy_end--end_2024}, we consider a synthetic dataset where $(x,y) \in \R^{2 \times 2}$ are drawn from a mixture of three 4-D multivariate normal distributions.
-Due to space constraints, we provide more data details in \Cref{sec:appendix_data} and report experimental results in \Cref{sec:appendix:portfolio}.
+\paragraph{Portfolio optimization.} We adopt the portfolio optimization setting and synthetic dataset from \citet{chenreddy_end--end_2024}, where the prediction targets $y \in \R^n$ are the returns of a set of $n$ securities, and the decision $z \in \R^n$ sets portfolio weights.
+The task loss is $f(y,z) = -y^\top z$, with constraints $z \geq 0,\ \one^\top z = 1$.
+The synthetic dataset consists of $(x,y) \in \R^{2 \times 2}$ drawn from a mixture of three 4-D multivariate normal distributions.
+We provide data details in \Cref{sec:appendix_data} and experimental results in \Cref{sec:appendix:portfolio}.
+The results are similar to those for battery storage, except that portfolio optimization is a lower-dimensional and easier problem.